-Nova Scotia, as one of the cool climate viticulture regions, has the seasons later than the other wine regions in general.
-Most of the vineyards were covered with snow until end of March this year.
-The budburst started in the middle of May.
-And this week veraison is on the way for most of the varieties.
-If you consider that most of the North hemisphere wineries have already started to harvest, you can understand how late the season is here.
+Nova Scotia, as one of the coolest climate viticulture regions, has the phenological stages later compared to other wine regions.
+Generally, most of the vineyards are covered with snow until the end of March.
+This year the budburst started in the middle of May.
+A couple of weeks ago, in the last weeks of August the veraison started with the earliest varieties and currently is happening for most of the varieties.
+If you think that most of the Northern hemisphere growers have already started to harvest, you can understand how late the season is here.

 New York Muscat

 New York Muscat is a hybrid crossed by Cornell University.
-Being one of the more than 200 grapes which are named as Muscat, it shares the typical Muscat aromas and generally used in NS in the blends.
-As far as I read, it gives pink-skinned grapes when it’s mature, I cannot wait to actually see them mature soon.
-In the mean time, I am amazed by the lovely color of the leaves, green as usual on top but white and hairy inside.
+Being one of the more than two hundred grapes which are named as Muscat, it shares the typical Muscat aromas and is generally used in NS in the blends for refreshing white still or sparkling wines.